Skip to main content

 Orientation + margin

-Toggle portrait / landscape and dial in a margin — ideal for printable reports and documentation.
+Portrait or landscape and a margin slider — ideal for printable reports and documentation.

 No limits